Amal-Alawour/Python-Projects/README.md

 I'm Amal Alawour, an IT Systems Specialist and Python Developer with 10+ years of experience in IT operations, educational technology, technical training, and digital solutions.

-My goal is to build practical applications that combine programming, automation, and technology to solve real-world problems.
+I build practical applications using Python to solve real-world problems, improve workflows, and explore automation and data-driven solutions.

 ---